-The Delta Reserve Credit Card is the premium offering among the Skymiles credit cards from American Express and Delta Airlines.
-We examined whether the cards features were worth its high $450 annual fee with an in-depth analysis of all its features, bonuses and benefits.
+The Delta Reserve® Credit Card from American Express is the premium offering among the Skymiles credit cards from American Express and Delta Airlines.
+We examined whether the cards features were worth its high $450 annual fee (See Rates & Fees) with an in-depth analysis of all its features, bonuses and benefits.

 The first thing that jumps out at you about the Delta Reserve Credit Card from American Express is heft annual fee of $450 dollars.
 The high cost is an immediate sign that this card is not for everyone.
 With multiple available bonuses offering consumers Medallion Qualification Miles (MQMs) the card is designed for consumers that are especially high travel spender and status focused.

 Changes to the Delta Skymiles lounge program has also made the lounge access benefits less worthwhile, with a per person fee of $29 dollars now required.
 The additional companion certificate perk does help to offset the cost of the card, though many other airline affiliated credit cards have a similar benefit at a much lower cost.